pirateradiohack/Transistor_Deprecated/README.md

 ### Ready-to-write image
 For your convenience you will find the latest image pre-built.
 Access it from the [releases](https://github.com/pirateradiohack/Transistor/releases) page.
 Download and unzip the latest image, it's the zip file called "image" with a date.
 (It is built automatically from the source code by Travis-ci.)

 All you need to do is to configure your wifi on the image.
-You can also optionally configure your radio streams playlist.

-The files to edit are:
+The file to edit:
 - wifi: `/etc/wpa_supplicant/wpa_supplicant.conf` (edit this file as root / sudo)
-- (optionally) playlist: `/home/pi/.config/vlc/playlist.m3u` (create this file)

 You can edit the files *before* or *after* writing the image to the sd card:
 - before: you can mount the `.img`.